quinndupont/Operation_Token_Mirrors/README.md

 This visualization examines the relationship between the **contract method used** (represented by the colormap of the nodes), the **log-transformed number of interactions** with the contract, and the **net token balance** for each address.

 - **Addresses to the left of the origin (negative values)**: These represent participants who experienced a net loss in tokens.
-This corresponds to users who were affected by the FBI's "rug pull" operation, losing their token investments.
+This corresponds to users who were affected by the FBI's "rug pull" operation, who lost their NexF tokens as well as the tokens used in the purchase.
 - **Addresses to the right of the origin (positive values)**: These are participants who profited by earning token value.
-These "winners" likely created WETH tokens using the Uniswap contract and sold them before the "rug pull" occurred.
+Most of these "winners" created WETH tokens using the Uniswap contract and sold them before the "rug pull" occurred.

 The size of each node reflects the magnitude of the net token amount, while the color indicates the specific contract method used in transactions.